cerner/fhir.cerner.com/content/dstu2/authorization.md

 an HTTP GET against the resource located at the relative path of [``./metadata``](../conformance) from the FHIR<sup>®</sup> base URL.

-Within the structure of this document, two important URLs are advertised in an extension to ``Conformance.rest.security``, identified via the URL of ``http://fhir-registry.smarthealthit.org/StructureDefinition/oauth-uris``.
+Within the structure of this document, three important URLs are advertised in an extension to ``Conformance.rest.security``, identified via the URL of ``http://fhir-registry.smarthealthit.org/StructureDefinition/oauth-uris``.